 A: Any single-family residential structure or approved barn, shed, or other improvement placed upon any Parcel shall be constructed from new material or its equivalent, and as may be approved by the Committee.

-A: Colors should be chosen to "harmonize with the surroundings" and roofing material and building site chosen to minimize the reflective inpact of their building on other owners.
+A: Colors should be chosen to "harmonize with the surroundings" and roofing material and building site chosen to minimize the reflective impact of their building on other owners.
 Specifically (from the Architectural Guidelines):

 1. Bright, untarnished copper, or other metallic surfaces will not be allowed unless treated to reduce reflections.